Skip to main content

 Please read through the sections below and if you have any questions, email me (Kristin Thorson).
 My role is to assist potential applicants and facilitate the grant review process.

-Completed applications, which include a signed Conditions of Award and Reviewer Recommendations form (all in PDF format), should be submitted by email by the March 1, 2024 deadline.
+Completed applications, which include a signed Conditions of Award, should be emailed as PDF attachments by the March 1, 2025 deadline.
 However, you may submit your proposal before this deadline date to speed up the review process and minimize IRB funding delays.
 I look forward to working with you.

 Kindest regards,